 Albums of 10 songs or more receive a 20% discount.

 Q: Which formats do you accept?

-A: I can accept native REAPER and Ableton project files, however even if you use one of these platforms I strongly suggest sending channel bounces of your recording session, all starting from the same time-stamp.
+A: I can accept native Studio One, REAPER, and Ableton project files, however even if you use one of these platforms I strongly suggest sending channel bounces of your recording session, all starting from the same time-stamp.
 All bounces should be 24-bit .wav or .aif files (unless you recorded them at 16-bit, tsk tsk, in which case send 16-bit bounces), at the original recording sample rate (more on recommended sampling rates here), with the channel faders set to unity.

 Q: Should I do anything to prepare my mix before sending?

 A: In general I request that clients send me files as they were recorded.
 I have a fairly refined method I use when mixing which works quite well for me, and I find that the less processing a track has undergone, the more efficient it is.
 If you feel that there is some effect which significantly adds to the character of your track, feel free to include a bounce with the effect on, however please also provide a "dry" version.
-If you elect to send a REAPER or Ableton session, please freeze any channels with 3rd party plug-ins on them and make sure you copy all media to the project folder before sending.
+If you elect to send a Studio One, REAPER, or Ableton session, please freeze any channels with 3rd party plug-ins on them and make sure you copy all media to the project folder before sending.